piusmwilson/writing/clgcby3ia000509jvd66m18se.md

 This is achieved by incorporating software development processes starting from defining requirements to coding until release/launch where the key goal is to ensure the quality of the software product.

-# **Who is a Software Quality Assurance Engineer(SQA)?**
+# **Who is a Software Quality Assurance(SQA) Engineer?**

-A Software Quality Assurance Engineer is the human resource who carries out software quality Assurance in the software development process to ensure the quality of the final product.
+An SQA Engineer carries out Software Quality Assurance in the software development process to ensure the quality of the final product.

+This can include processes like;—
+* Requirements gathering and documentation.
+* Change, Configuration & Release management,
-This can include processes such as requirements gathering and documentation, source code control, code review, change management, configuration management, release management, and the actual testing of the software among other things.
+* source code control, review, and the actual testing of the software among other things.

 #### Software Quality Assurance roles/titles in the business technology industry include;-
 * Quality Assurance Analyst (QA Analyst),